robtimus/json-object-mapper/README.md

 * `NONE`: no properties, getters or setters are included unless explicitly included.
 Use this if you want to explicitly include JSON properties.

 #### @JSONProperty
 A single property, getter or setter can be explicitly included by annotating it with `@JSONProperty`, even if it would otherwise be excluded.
-This annotation can take an optional `name` property to override the default property name: `@JSONProperty(name="name")`.
+This annotation can take an optional `name` property to override the default property name: `@JSONProperty(name = "name")`.

 If no explicit JSON property name is given it is determined as follows:
 * For properties, the property name.